thuynh469/my-cs220-test/README.md

-# THis is a level 1 heading
+# This is a level 1 heading

 This is my cs220 test.